Sweet Potatoes |

 Sweet Potatoes are available every month of the year.

-Sweet potatoes store well.
-If you grow your own, they will be sweeter when allowed to age for a month or so (the very minute they are harvested, sugar starts to form).
+Storing Sweet Potatoes: If you grow your own, they will be sweeter when allowed to age for a month or so (the very minute they are harvested, sugar starts to form).

-To peel sweet potatoes easily, take them from boiling water and immerse immediately in very cold water.
+Once cooked, take them from the boiling water and immerse immediately in very cold water.
 The skins will almost fall off by themselves.

-Sweet potatoes have four (4) times the U.S. Recommended Daily Allowance (USRDA) for beta-carotene when eaten with the skin on.
+Cooking: They are more nutritious if cooked in their jackets (skins) and have four times the U.S. Recommended Daily Allowance (USRDA) for beta-carotene when eaten with the skin on.

 Sweet Potato Equivalents:

-1 pound fresh sweet potatoes = 3 medium sweet potatoes = 3 1/2 to 4 cups cooked and chopped sweet potatoes.
+1 pound fresh sweet potatoes = 3 medium = 3 1/2 to 4 cups cooked and chopped.

 Sweet Potato vs. Yams: